Easy Meditation for People who Hate Meditating

-Whether you’re a new mom whose life is in chaos, or a mom-to-be running from doctor’s visits to Target, or just someone who’s super busy, it’s easy to live life from task to taskfor days on end, without connecting to our big picture.
+Whether you’re a new mom whose life is in chaos, or a mom-to-be running from doctor’s visits to Target, or just someone who’s super busy, it’s easy to run from task to task for days on end, without connecting to our big picture.
+If you’ve tried meditation and decided it wasn’t for you, ask yourself this: was it an EASY meditation?

 We all know that meditation is a great way to calm our mind and body down.
 It’s like pressing the reset button so we can bring our best Self to the next task.